-Figure 4: Powder characterisation of SiO2, SiO2 + C and SiO2 + rGO: a, Diffuse reflectance measurement in Kubelka-Munk unit or F(R).
-The red region indicates the wavelength of the laser beam (1030 – 1070 nm), Tauc plots of b, SiO2 + C and c,SiO2 + rGO where the red arrows indicate the signal variations when changing light source; d, a zoom-in ATR-FTIR spectrum (the full version is available in Supplementary figure 8). e, Raman spectra of SiO2 + rGO (magenta), SiO2 + C (green), SiO2 (black), and borosilicate substrate (blue), high-resolution XPS spectra of C 1s, f, SiO2 + C and g, SiO2 + rGO, and h, the differentiated C KLL curve calculated from the XPS survey scans of the SiO2 + C and SiO2 + rGO powder examples.
+Figure 4: Powder characterisation of SiO2, SiO2 + nano-C and SiO2 + rGO: a, Diffuse reflectance measurement in Kubelka-Munk unit or F(R).
+The red region indicates the wavelength of the laser beam (1030 – 1070 nm), Tauc plots of b, SiO2 + nano-C and c,SiO2 + rGO where the red arrows indicate the signal variations when changing light source; d, a zoom-in ATR-FTIR spectrum (the full version is available in Supplementary figure 8). e, Raman spectra of SiO2 + rGO (magenta), SiO2 + nano-C (green), SiO2 (black), and borosilicate substrate (blue), high-resolution XPS spectra of C 1s, f, SiO2 + nano-C and g, SiO2 + rGO, and h, the differentiated C KLL curve calculated from the XPS survey scans of the SiO2 + nano-C and SiO2 + rGO powder examples.
 The d parameter measures the energy separation between maxima and minima in the differentiated C KLL spectrum and is denoted as drGO and dC.
 Peak assignment details are recorded in Supplementary information.

 Conclusions

-In summary, we demonstrate the application of nano carbon (C) and reduced graphene oxides (rGO) as NIR absorbers for laser powder bed fusion (LPBF).
+In summary, we demonstrate the application of nano carbon (nano-C) and reduced graphene oxides (rGO) as NIR absorbers for laser powder bed fusion (LPBF).
 Our results provide mechanistic insights into the laser absorption, evolution mechanisms of glass track, and defects, e.g. spatter and bubbles, during LPBF of SiO2 with two types of carbon additives.
-In this study, the rGO exhibits a larger amount of C=C bonds with small sp2 graphitic domains and the π conjugations between rGO additives combined with a low O/C ratio, resulting in a smaller optical bandgap (0.553 eV) than C (0.656 eV) for the photothermal effect and radiation conduction mechanism to take place.
-Our XCT analysis demonstrates that C additives can enable the production of parts with a relative density of > 80%, while parts made by rGO achieve a relative density of 99.7 %.
-We show that rGO performs much better than C as an NIR absorber with 3 times increase in NIR absorption, and it also reduces porosity and warpage in the LPBF parts.
+In this study, the rGO exhibits a larger amount of C=C bonds with small sp2 graphitic domains and the π conjugations between rGO additives combined with a low O/C ratio, resulting in a smaller optical bandgap (0.553 eV) than nano-C (0.656 eV) for the photothermal effect and radiation conduction mechanism to take place.
+Our XCT analysis demonstrates that nano-C additives can enable the production of tracks with a relative density of > 80%, while tracks made by rGO achieve a relative density of 99.7 %.
+We show that rGO performs much better than nano-C as an NIR absorber with 3 times increase in NIR absorption, and it also reduces porosity and warpage in the LPBF tracks.
 Here, we demonstrate that the rGO offers a huge potential to improve the processability of low NIR absorbance materials and can be applied to other types of feedstock materials, e.g. wire, rods, sheets, etc., opening new possibilities for laser processing, beyond additive manufacturing.
 Our work takes us a step closer towards enabling the processing of different classes of materials using a single NIR laser system.

 Materials and Methods